-You can see that this set of questions asks about the kind of consideration of your teaching that’s been highlighted in this website.
-If you’ve been taking time each semester (half a day) to think back on a course, you’ll have this part already done.
+You can see that this set of questions asks about the kind of consideration of your teaching that’s been highlighted on this page.
+If you’ve been taking time each semester to think back on a course, you’ll have this part already done.
 It’s most important to show the growth of a course, rather than document every aspect of every course.
-By capturing the essence of how a course has changed over multiple offerings, you provide your colleagues with a good representation of your thinking, planning and growing as a teacher.
+By capturing the essence of how a course has changed over multiple offerings, you provide your colleagues with a good representation of your thinking, planning, and growing as a teacher.

-For an example of this kind of writing, please see this sample teaching statement (pdf).
+For an example of this kind of writing, see this sample teaching statement (doc).